-The MPD has jurisdiction over all law enforcement-related issues occurring within Washington DC on and off campus and is an important partner in student safety.
-The Barlow Center encourages the accurate and prompt reporting of all crimes and emergency situations.
-Crimes in progress, suspicious circumstances, and other campus law-enforcement needs should be immediately reported to MPD.
-Students and employees should immediately report all emergency criminal incidents to MPD, or other law enforcement agencies as appropriate, even if the victim of a crime does not or is unable to report the crime.
-Immediate reporting allows MPD to provide assistance, initiate investigations, and identify crimes and situations that pose an immediate or ongoing threat to campus so that the university can issue a timely warning if needed.
+Brigham Young University encourages the accurate and prompt reporting of all crimes and emergency situations.
+Students and employees should immediately report all emergency criminal incidents to BYU Police or other law enforcement agencies as appropriate, even if the victim of a crime does not or is unable to report the crime.
+Immediate reporting allows BYU Police to provide assistance, halt crimes in progress, and identify crimes and situations that pose an immediate or ongoing threat to campus so that the university can issue a timely warning if needed.